 This place has been designed to feel like a South Pacific island.
 So there’s a waterfall and a rope bridge in the lobby, and a birds of paradise aviary in the grounds.

 This hotel comes with a huge, lagoon pool.
-And it’s just a really short shuttle bus ride to the beach club and waterpark.
-There’s a buffet restaurant that serves internaltional cuisine and a lunch place over at the beach club.
+And it’s just a really short shuttle bus ride to the beach club and waterpark, which are open in summer.
+There’s a buffet restaurant that serves international cuisine and a lunch place over at the beach club.

-The hotel’s in a gated complex with 3 other hotels that make up the Holiday World Resort.
+The hotel’s in a gated complex with the other hotels that make up the Holiday World Resort.
 It’s at the top of a hill, overlooking Caravajal beach, which is a 15-minute walk away.

 - Official Rating

 Food & Drink

 Buffet breakfast, lunch and dinner.
 Selected local alcoholic and non-alcoholic drinks, until 23.00 in winter and 24.00 in summer.
 Snakcs at certain times.

 A large, lagoon-style pool takes centre stage at the hotel.
 Lined by a terrace with sunbeds to enjoy the sea views from.